ZHassanQ/Fedora37-Setup/README.md

 # Recommended Apps

-All these apps are Linux Native:
+All these apps are Linux Native and may help you to ease the use of linux:

 - [AppImage Launcher](https://github.com/TheAssassin/AppImageLauncher) Helper application for Linux distributions for running and integrating AppImages.
 - [BalenaEtcher](https://www.balena.io/etcher/) Flash OS images to SD cards & USB drives, safely and easily.